AutomataTutor/automatatutor-frontend/README.md

 1. For each class in the model there should be a corresponding renderer that is parametrized with an instance of this class and creates HTML from the model instance.
-This renderer can then be used in the snippets once the relevant model instances have been loaded
+This renderer can then be used in the snippets once the relevant model instances have been loaded.

 2. Do not query the database directly anywhere but in the model class.
 For example, if you want to find a user with a given name, do not write